mjmanley/PredictiveModeling/pm_service_api_spark_streaming.md

 # Deploying streaming models <span class='tag--beta'>Beta</span>

+Using the {{site.data.keyword.pm_full}} service, you can deploy a model and generate predictive analytics by making score requests against the deployed model.
+{: shortdesc}

 **Note**: This functionality is currently in beta and only available for use with Spark MLlib.
 If you're interested in participating, add yourself to the wait list!
 For more information, see: [https://www.ibm.biz/mlwaitlist](https://www.ibm.biz/mlwaitlist).